Neginfar/DBiT-seq-learning/README.md

 ```
 wget #link of R1 and R2#
 ```
-uplpad the sh in your directory
+upload the sh in your directory

-open the a file and edit
+open a file and edit
 ```
 vim #name_of_file
 ```